s5unnyjjj/U-Net-Biomedical-Image-Segmentation-with-tensorflow/README.md

    * preprocessing.py

 ## Dataset </br>
-I used biomedical images as dataset.
-(For example, below)

-I saved dataset in 'dataset' folder.
+Uses biomedical images as dataset, which are saved in 'dataset' folder.
 It has three folders: train, validataion, test

-## Traininig </br>
+## Traininig
 ```
 python train.py
  > Session().training()